 (a) Form; Contents; Scope.
 The attendance of a witness at the taking of depositions may be compelled by subpoena, issued and served as prescribed by R. 1:9 insofar as applicable, and subject to the protective provisions of R. 1:9-2 and R. 4:10-3.
 The subpoena may command the person to whom is directed to produce designated books, papers, documents, or other objects which constitute or contain evidence relating to all matters within the scope of examination permitted by R. 4:10-2.

 (2) Expert Witnesses and Treating Physicians.
-If the expert or treating resides or works in New Jersey, but the deposition is taken at a place other than the witness’ residence or place of business, the party taking the shall pay for the witness’ travel time and expenses, unless otherwise ordered by the court.
+Suppose the expert or treating resides or works in New Jersey, but the deposition is taken at a place other than the witness’ residence or place of business.
+In that case, the party taking the shall pay for the witness’ travel time and expenses unless otherwise ordered by the court.
 If the expert or treating physician does not reside or work in New Jersey, the proponent of the witness shall either (A) produce the witness, at the proponent’s expense, in the county in which the action is pending or at such other place in New Jersey upon which all parties shall agree, or (B) pay all reasonable travel and lodging expenses incurred by all parties in attending the witness’ out-of-state deposition, unless otherwise ordered by the court.

 Note: Source – R.R.
 4:20-1 (last sentence), 4:46-4(a) (b).
 Paragraphs (a) and (b) amended July 14, 1972, to be effective September 5, 1972; paragraph (c) adopted November 5, 1986 to be effective January 1, 1987; paragraph (b) recaptioned paragraph (b)(1) and amended paragraph (b)(2) adopted and paragraph (c) amended July 14, 1992 to be effective September 1, 1992.